JUST FOR PARENTS

 Campers love letters and packages!
 Send them early in the week, stating which camp they're attending.
 Mailing address: Camp MiVoden, 17415 E. Hayden Lake Rd., Hayden Lake, ID 83835.
 Emails are delivered with daily mail.
 Send correspondence to firstname.lastname@example.org with your camper's name in the "Subject" area.

 Send medications in original bottles along with with dosage instructions.
 All medications must be given to the camp nurse upon arrival.
-Your medical release form should list all medications- with directions for the time and dosage to be given, allergies, an insurance number for quick reference and your childs significant medical history.
+Your online medical release form should list all medications- with directions for the time and dosage to be given, allergies, and your child's significant medical history.

 While sending a lot of candy and snacks seems to be an easy and fun thing to do, we discourage this.
 Too much candy can break down a child's resistance to sickness and in some children it affects their behavior negatively.
 Also, stashes of candy in cabins attracts rodents and insects.
 Well-balanced, delicious vegetarian meals are served three times daily in the Melvin Oss Dining Hall.